Faran-17/Windows-Internals/System Architecture and Components/Readme.md

 Summary
 ===

-This section consists of concepts related to windows architecture(Will add topics later on).
+This section consists of concepts related to windows architecture.
+1. System Service Descriptor Table